 The Moleskine intervention aims at telling the Zimbabwean story.
 While Zimbabweans have been perceived by media practitioners as being pessimistic, the poetry and prose that I worked on throughout the three months takes a lighter look at some socio-economic issues that a whole nation went through, that is, the impact of the diamond rush in Chiadzwa, Marange on mostly poor communities, the food shortages, the cholera epidemic, the fall of the Zim dollar, the many stories of Zimbabwe’s new generation of migrant workers and the impact that this has had on the family unit.
 Grave issues are also discussed; police brutality and the violence that ensued soon after the March 29 elections of 2009.
 The author also takes time to celebrate womanhood.
-During this period of upheavals women were left holding the fort.
+During this period of upheavals, women were left holding the fort.
 Some of the poetry praises women for their resilience.
 Simple Zimbabwean women cross border traders contributed a lot to the economy of Zimbabwe by sustaining the nation at a time when there were severe food shortages.
 Some women found themselves ‘prematurely’ widowed when their husbands decided to look for greener pastures elsewhere.
 These are the women we celebrate today, women who stayed on through the thick of things, nursing wounds of violence or looking after Zimbabwe’s ‘foreign currency orphans’ (children who are left behind by parents who would have gone to the Diaspora).
-The one piece of prose is based on the theme of migration and explores the solitude and loneliness that migration can bring to a family.
+The one-piece of prose is based on the theme of migration and explores the solitude and loneliness that migration can bring to a family.
 It is estimated that about four million Zimbabweans, most of them professionals, have left the country.
-Given the chance, I would like to develop the prose into a novel.
+Given a chance, I would like to develop the prose into a novel.

-It is my sincere hope that the poetry and prose will portray, in earnest, the lives of the people I have laughed and cried with, in their time of joy and need.
+It is my sincere hope that the poetry and prose will portray, in earnest, the lives of the people I have laughed and cried with in their time of joy and need.

 (Zimbabwe, 1970) Lives and works in Zimbabwe